Boston Conservatory at Berklee (B.M.) - Piano Performance

 Dr. Carter served as an organist for a decade at the historic Ebenezer Baptist Church in Atlanta.
-Dr. Carter has lectured at national and international musicological meetings and has published articles in journals, dictionaries and encycolpedias concerning the music of African Americans.
+She has lectured at national and international musicological meetings and has published articles in journals, dictionaries and encyclopedias concerning the music of African Americans.
 Her research interests include the music of the black church, the history of jazz, and African retentions in the music of the New World.
 Currently, she is completing a musical biography of Will Marion Cook for Oxford University Press.
 He was a pioneer composer of black musical comedies on Broadway at the turn of the twentieth century and mentor to Duke Ellington.

 Dr. Carter was recently interviewed by Terry Gross on National Public Radio’s “Fresh Air” in a program which featured Will Marion Cook’s life and music.

 Most recently, Carter published an article in “Colloquy: Shadow Culture Narratives: Race, Gender, and American Music Historiography” in the Journal of the American Musicological Society, Fall 2020.